ds300/derivablejs/README.md

 - **Derivative state**

-  Dependent only on the *current* value of other bits of atomic or derivative state, e.g. a virtual DOM tree in a React application, whether or not an input form is valid, the number of users currently connected to an IRC channel, the width in pixels of a div whose width is specified in percent, etc. We tend to coerce derivative state into stack state (by recomputing it every time it is needed) or atomic state (by updating it manually at the same time as its dependencies) because our programming languages lack good built-in tools for managing derivative state.
+  Dependent only on the *current* value of other bits of atomic or derivative state, e.g. a virtual DOM tree in a React application, whether or not an input form is valid, the number of users currently connected to an IRC channel, the pixel width of a div whose width is specified in percent, etc.

+  We tend to coerce derivative state into stack state (by recomputing it every time it is needed) or atomic state (by updating it manually at the same time as its dependencies) because our programming languages lack good built-in tools for managing derivative state.

 ### Observables to the rescue?